Rewiring how we work: building a new employee experience for a digital-first world

 Myth No. 4: The remote work experience is worse for underrepresented groups

-These data demand greater scrutiny and exploration.
+This data demands greater scrutiny and exploration.
 It’s not clear what combination of factors creates this difference: Why is remote work helping level the experience?
 Have white employees always felt more of a sense of community in majority-white workplaces?
 Do members of minority groups feel a better sense of community because they are at home?
 The norms of the digital workplace are yet to be written.
-We have an opportunity to start again, to throw out baggage that has built up over centuries and to build teams that are truly representative of our society.
+We have an opportunity to start over, to throw out baggage that built up over centuries, and to build teams that are truly representative of our society.

 There are still dramatic problems: systemic disparities are still visible.
-For example, in the US, 65% of white knowledge workers agree with the statement ‘My manager is supportive when I need help’, compared with only 46% of Black knowledge workers.
-It will take time and deliberate effort to get this right, but the opportunity for remote work to be a great equalising force is clear and unmistakable.
+For example, in the U.S., 65% of white knowledge workers agree with the statement “My manager is supportive when I need help,” compared with only 46% of Black knowledge workers.
+It will take time and deliberate effort to get this right, but the opportunity for remote work to be a great equalizing force is clear and unmistakable.

 Myth No. 5: Executives and managers have an easier time adapting to remote work

 Reality: People managers, especially middle managers, face some of the most acute challenges in adapting to remote work.
-In fact, people managers have a lower overall index score (+10.5) compared to individual contributors (+15.2).
+In fact, people managers have a lower overall Index score (+10.5) compared with individual contributors (+15.2).
 They face particular challenges when it comes to:

 Next steps

-The office-centric models that we have long been accustomed to will not work in the remote world.
-This pandemic offers organisations a unique opportunity to reinvent how they operate, retaining the best parts of office culture while freeing themselves from bad habits and inefficient processes.
+The office-centric models we have long been accustomed to will not work in the remote world.
+This pandemic offers organizations a unique opportunity to reinvent how they operate, retaining the best parts of office culture while freeing themselves from bad habits and inefficient processes.

-The Remote employee experience index is designed to help organisations and knowledge workers to get their bearings.
-We’re still in the early stages of this experiment, so we’re a long way from having the answers.
+The Remote Employee Experience Index is designed to help organizations and knowledge workers get their bearings.
+We’re still early in this experiment, so we’re a long way from having the answers.
 But we are starting to gather the data and insights that will allow people to thrive in the new world of work.

-Looking ahead, the Future Forum will be releasing the Remote employee experience index every quarter.
+Looking ahead, the Future Forum will be releasing the Remote Employee Experience Index every quarter.
 We’ll continue to expand the findings, including differences across countries and work functions.
-Over time, trends and patterns will emerge, providing evidence of how organisations can build a new culture, leverage new tools and find new ways to thrive.
+Over time, trends and patterns will emerge, providing evidence of how organizations can build a new culture, leverage new tools and find new ways to thrive.
 This era of work is at once daunting and full of exciting new opportunities, and we’re proud to partner with leaders on this transformation journey.

-The Remote employee experience index is based on data from a survey of 9,032 knowledge workers who identify as ‘skilled office workers’ in the US, the UK, France, Germany, Japan and Australia.
-It analyses the key perceptual elements of the working experience for 4,700 of the workers surveyed who are primarily working remotely.
+The Remote Employee Experience Index is based on data from a survey of 9,032 knowledge workers who identify as “skilled office workers” in the U.S., the U.K., France, Germany, Japan and Australia.
+It analyzes the key perceptual elements of the working experience for 4,700 of the workers surveyed who are primarily working remotely.
 The survey was fielded between June 30 and August 11, 2020, via GlobalWebIndex, a third-party online panel provider, and commissioned by Slack.
 Results were weighted based on sector and population.